AGProjects/sylk-webrtc/README.md

 ## Customization

-Sylk WebRTC Client is preconfigured for use with SIP2SIP free service.
+Sylk WebRTC Client is preconfigured to use with the free service SIP2SIP.

-The default settings of the app are found in src/app/config.js
+The default settings of the app are found in `src/app/config.js`.

-You must edit config.js file if you wish to use the client together with another instance of SylkServer.
+If you wish to use the client together with another instance of SylkServer, you must edit `src/app/config.js`.

 ## Development